mujuru/scopserv-assessement/README.md

 To run the application
 docker-compose build
-docker-compose up -d client
+docker-compose up
-Navigate to localhost:8081
+Navigate to localhost:8080